DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **H. Did you plot univariate and multivariate summaries of the data including histograms, density plots, boxplots?**

-There are box plots for showing the price outliers in categories.
+There are box plots for showing the price outliers and distributions among categories with price.
 There are histograms with regular price and log price to compare the clearity of showing the price distributions.
-There are density plots for showing the smoothed price distribution of points along the numeric axix.
+There are density plots for showing the smoothed price distribution of points along the numeric axis.

 **I. Did you consider correlations between variables (scatterplots)?**

+We considered correlations between variables.
-We created visuals to show the correlations between variables.
-According to the visuals we can see the which varibles have the strongest replationship between each other.
+We created scatterplots to display the correlations between the actual price and predicted price with different price ranges.

 **J. Did you consider plot the data on the right scale?
 For example, on a log scale?**

-For visualizing the price distribution, using the log price will show the distribution better and clearer.
+For visualizing the price distribution, we used the log price for both boxplots and histograms.
+That makes the plots more limpid readable.

 **K. Did you make sure that your target variables were not contaminating your input variables?**

-All results that we got were computed from the input variables where the price is excluded.
+All results that we got were computed from the input variables.
+We are sure that our target variables were not contaminating input variables.

 **L. If you had to make synthetic data was it a useful representation of the problem you were trying to solve?**

+We made the synthetic data from the original dataset by using the sample function.
+The synthetic data is a random sample of items from the original dataset.
+Therefore, it was a useful representation of the problem.